• Skip to primary navigation

 Flour tortillas in a plate layered with a kitchen towel.

-This Vegan Flour Tortilla Recipe is easy to make with just 4 basic ingredients!
+These Vegan Flour Tortillas are easy to make with just 4 basic ingredients!
 They turn out soft, fluffy, and bursting with flavor.
-Homemade tortillas are perfect for wraps, burritos, qesadillas, and more!
+Homemade tortillas are perfect for wraps, burritos, quesadillas, and more!

 5 from 1 vote